garrandall/popular-music-data/tracks/dive-in-trey-songz.md

 Wanting to go deeper than you'll ever know
 Wanting to feel, the way you flow
-Ooh, you got that look up in your eyes
+Oh, you got that look up in your eyes
 What we 'bout to do ain't no surprise